aicip/DDE-MGM/Upload file by command line.md

 $ cd repo
 ```

-4.Add a new file to the local repo
+4.Add new files to the local repo

 5.Stay in the directory of local repo, sync the local repo to the sever

 ```
+$ git add new_file_name1
-$ git add new_file_name
+$ git add new_file_name2
+...
 $ git commit -m 'message'
 $ git push
 ```

+Please modify the mesage to your name or any useful information.
 Then account name and password are required.